 Stand-alone products don’t cut it anymore.
 Other than picking a color or slapping a monogram on it, a stand-alone product can’t be personalized.
 A product can’t learn your behavior and preferences.
 A product can’t be constantly upgraded, so that it gets better and better — instead, it simply gets obsolete.

 People increasingly view owning something as simply managing the decline of a physical asset.

 To meet the expectations of today’s customer, companies must move beyond products into services — from a product experience to a subscription experience.
 They have to create services that can learn and adapt based on behavior.
 Services that can improve themselves autonomously.
 Services that can be truly customized.

 Sure, there will always be an actual physical object involved, but the point isn’t to ask “What can an Internet-enabled device do?” but rather “What do customers really want, and how can I deliver that as an intuitive service, rather than a stand-alone product?”

 Nest isn’t just a thermostat remembers your heating patterns after a week, it’s a central nervous system for your house that tells you when particulates are in your air, or raccoons are in your yard.
 An Autonet Mobile connected car isn’t just a vehicle with a 4G connection and a map (something you can get with your phone, anyway).
 It’s a diagnostic system on wheels that tells your garage to schedule an emissions-level check or lets you know when your teenager is driving too fast.

-The next eighteen months will see a tectonic consumer shift towards connected devices, from automobiles to homes to wearables.
+We predict that we are facing a tectonic consumer shift towards connected devices, from automobiles to homes to wearables.
 Because ultimately IoT is not just about extending a product’s capabilities.
 It’s about creating a world where a product is not a product — it’s a service.